← Back to projects

 Every decision feeds the model

-Each fraud/genuine/suspicious classification fed back into the ML pipeline.
+Each fraud/genuine/suspicious classification fed back into the machine learning pipeline.
 The 78% accuracy improvement came from this loop: not a better algorithm alone, but better-labelled data from investigators using the product as part of their daily work.

 What I Got Wrong